Planning a Long-Term Outdoor Study:

-I acknowledge that the Place-based, ecological practices align with practices that have been at the heart of Indigenous worldviews since time immemorial.
-I am actively working with my Indigenous colleagues to expand my understanding of Indigenous ideologies and to authentically interweave the imaginative ecological learning activities with Indigenous Peoples’ Principles of Learning.
+I acknowledge that the Place-based, ecological learning align with practices that have been at the heart of Indigenous worldviews since time immemorial.
+I am actively working with my Indigenous colleagues to expand my understanding of Indigenous ideologies and to authentically interweave the imaginative ecological activities with Indigenous Peoples’ Principles of Learning.

-Today many people are acknowledging the benefits of how teaching outdoors studies benefits and enhances students.
-When we teach important concepts through local environments, the learning is much deeper and more significant.
-Familiarity with natural spaces within the community encourages children to learn about the inter-relationships between species that live in it, as well as the significant of the cultural heritage associated with it.
+Today many people are recognizing the benefits of how teaching outdoor studies benefits and enhances students.
+When we teach important concepts through local environments, the learning is much deeper and more significant, then they have a better understanding of the curriculum.
+Projects that are based on important topics are natural vehicles for practising and extending basic academic skills.
+Familiarity with natural spaces within the community encourages children to learn about the inter-relationships between species that live in it, human interaction with those species, as well as the significant of the cultural heritage associated with it.
 This leads to meaningful actions of caring for the environment, as the children have a special place to focus these energies: such as a park that is part of their own community.
+Students also benefit in an increase of physical and mental wellbeing.
+Students learn best when exposed to interesting first-hand experience and have experts to guide them.
+It is becoming more and more obvious that teaching and learning has to move beyond the walls of the classroom.

 For more information about the benefits see- High Quality Outdoor Learning by the English Outdoor Council.